Formatting and Preparation Information

 IMPORTANT NOTE: Your dissertation is a publication reflecting the results of your research and academic pursuits; it is a direct representation of you, your research, and your department.
 Once approved for publication in the time frame you selected, your dissertation is available for the access you have specified.
 It is the responsibility of the doctoral student and the student’s advisory committee to assure that the dissertation is of ready- to- publish appearance and quality.

 The dissertation title must be consistent on all pages.
 Double-check your dissertation prior to submission for grammatical errors, punctuation, capitalization, and spelling.
 Look for appropriate conversion of symbols and fonts and verify that graphs and charts meet expectations.

-The Graduate School does not edit for content, spelling or grammar.
+The Registrar's Office does not edit for content, spelling or grammar.
 Please consult your advisor and committee for specific content requirements in your field of study.
 Proofreading is the responsibility of the student and his or her advisor.
 Committee members attest to acceptability when they sign your Approval Pages.

 Use your full legal name on the abstract, the title page, the copyright page (if appropriate), and on the approval page.
 These pages must be formatted according to the samples in the required formatting link above.
 Please make certain that your name and title appear exactly the same way in all places.

-Please take a moment to check that all pages in your dissertation are accounted for and are in the proper order when submitting the electronic copy to Digital Commons.
-The Graduate School will not accept dissertations that do not comply with the specifications.
+Please take a moment to check that all pages in your dissertation are accounted for and are in the proper order when submitting the electronic copy to Open Commons.
+The Registrar's Office will not accept dissertations that do not comply with the specifications.